The Spring Framework is just as popular today as it was 12 years ago when I first used it.

 Step 5 : What is happening in the background?

-Enable debug logging and check what’s happening in the background.
+Enable debug logging to observe what’s happening behind the scenes.

 /src/main/resources/application.properties